springernature/shunter/docs/usage/configuration-reference.md

 }
 ```

-In the event that you require a large set of `staticData` to be passed to the template renderer, perhaps consider using a Custom Configuration.
+In the event a large set of `staticData` needs to be passed to the template renderer, perhaps consider using a Custom Configuration?

 Adding Custom Configurations